phara0n/ecar-project/docs/api_testing_report.md

    - Set up automated testing in the CI pipeline
    - Add test coverage reporting
    - Implement dependency scanning for security vulnerabilities
+   - Integrate the serializer validation script into the CI workflow

 ## Conclusion

-The ECAR API is now functioning correctly with all core endpoints accessible and both authentication mechanisms (session and JWT) working as expected.
-The Django admin interface is fully operational with proper filtering capabilities.
-The primary focus for improvement should be adding comprehensive API documentation to facilitate frontend integration and developer onboarding.
+The ECAR API is now functioning correctly with all core endpoints accessible, authentication mechanisms working as expected, and comprehensive API documentation available.
+The Django admin interface is fully operational, and PgBouncer connection pooling is providing enhanced database performance.
+The project is now ready for frontend integration and further performance optimization.

 ---